Obamacare sign ups sag in the final days of open enrollment under Trump administration

 Related: Aetna CEO: We will not expand Obamacare in 2018

-The Trump administration pointed to the lackluster finish as a sign of the health reform law's troubles, noting the steep 22% premium hike for the benchmark silver plan for 2017 and the 28% decline in insurers offering plans.
+The Trump administration pointed to the lackluster finish as a sign of the health reform law's troubles, noting the steep 22% premium hike for the benchmark silver plan for 2017 and the 28% decline in insurers offering plans -- meaning consumers had fewer choices.

 "Obamacare has failed the American people, with one broken promise after another," said Matt Lloyd, spokesman for the Department of Health & Human Services.
 "We look forward to providing relief to those who are being harmed by the status quo and pursuing patient-centered solutions that will work for the American people."